IvanLedakovich/1-quiz/README.md

 -> Quiz questions and corresponding answers are stored in an array.
 -> There are 10 questions with 4 options.
 -> Randomized order of questions to enhance user engagement.

-Git Repository:
--> Used a public github repository.
--> Repository has a README file outlining the project description, requirements
 ```